cul-it/mathematics-library-cornel-edu-migrate/README.md

 * GetContainerAttribute (string ; "MD5" )
 * delete all existing records, then import xlsx file
 * import worksheet 'CollectedWorks'
-* don't import UID or Subset fields
+* don't import UID or Subset fields - calculated by Filemaker
 * aboout 1084 records
+* Run Filemaker Script called 'Cleanup Import'
-* delete first record - Field names and generated UID
+  * deletes first record - Field names and generated UID
-* delete records at the end with no Author
+  * deletes records at the end with no Author
+  * replaces empty BIBID and OCLC with 0
+  * sorts by author

 Export from Filemaker as CSV file